 RDP often uses a particular port that is easy to locate in a scan.
 And unfortunately, the default account username for an admin is often Administrator.
 While it’s no secret that having a poor password policy is not ideal, it’s worth reiterating here it can mean that hackers can try huge amounts of passwords before anyone is alerted or an account is locked out.

 Once an intruder gets admin access, they can deliver specialized malware or remote access tools that can often be almost impossible for any security solution to detect.
 With admin privileges and route access to the desktop, maximum damage can be done.
-This stresses the importance of policies, monitoring, logging, backups and incident response.
+This stresses the importance of endpoint protection, as well as policies, monitoring, logging, backups and incident response.

 Preventing such brute force attacks isn’t as complicated as it may seem.
 You can employ a few easy actions to keep your organization safe: